checkly/docs.checklyhq.com/site/content/docs/private-locations/_index.md

 cli: true
 ---

-A Private Location is an additional location in Checkly.
-It acts exactly like any other location, but you run it on your own infrastructure.
-To operate a Private Location you need to run at least one Checkly Agent.
+A Private Location is a monitoring location that you set up and manage within your own network.
+The key difference is that you install a lightweight Checkly Agent on your own server or infrastructure.

-Private Locations allow you to run checks from within your own infrastructure, enabling testing and monitoring of both internal services (within your private network) and external services (publicly accessible).
+Running a check from a Private Location allows you to:

-1. Internal Monitoring: Test the availability and performance of services that aren't accessible externally.
+- **Monitor internal systems**: Test the performance and reliability of applications and APIs that are only accessible from within your network (e.g., development environments, intranet tools)

-2. External Monitoring: Simulate user experience from specific geographic locations of your choosing
+- **Test from anywhere**: Test the performance and reliability of applications and APIs from different parts of the world.
+Install your Checkly Agent(s) for location-based performance insights, that we don't cover with our [Global Locations](/docs/monitoring/global-locations/)

-Checkly checks are configured and scheduled in the Checkly web UI or using the CLI as usual, but selecting a Private Location runs the check on the agent(s) in your infrastructure.
+Configure your checks to use your Private Location and that's it.
 As long as you have at least one operational Checkly Agent, checks will run in your Private Location.
-Adding more agents will distribute the load and improve resilience automatically.
+[Adding more agents](/docs/private-locations/scaling-and-redundancy/) will distribute the load and improve resilience automatically.

 {{< info >}}
-You must have the Owner or Admin role on your Checkly account to create Private Locations.
+Your Checkly user account must be either an **Owner** or **Admin** to create Private Locations.
 {{< /info >}}

 ## Requirements